Tibo Persyn

-Tibo Persyn (born 13 March 2002) is a Belgian professional footballer who plays as a midfielder for Eerste Divisie club FC Eindhoven, on loan from Inter Milan.
+Tibo Persyn (born 13 March 2002) is a Belgian professional footballer who plays as a right midfielder for Challenger Pro League club RWDM Brussels.

 Club career

 Inter Milan

 Having joined the youth academy of Club Brugge in 2012, Persyn signed for Inter Milan in summer 2018, aged 16.

 Loans to Club Brugge and Westerlo

 In July 2021, he returned to Club Brugge of the Belgian First Division A on a season-long loan with the option to make the loan permanent.
 He made his professional debut on 15 August 2021, coming on as an 87th-minute substitute for Clinton Mata in a 4–0 league win against Zulte Waregem.
 Persyn's first goal for the club came on 22 August 2021 in the 55th minute of a 3–2 win against Beerschot.

 On 27 January 2022, Brugge and Westerlo agreed that Persyn will join Westerlo until the end of the season.